smarr/effortless-language-servers/README.md

-# SOMns
+# Effortless Language Servers

-This is a VS code extension for the [SOMns][SOMns] research language.
-The extension provides support for:
+The goal of the *Effortless Language Servers* project is to enable the creation of language servers for dynamic languages based on a share language-agnostic infrastructure.

+Building a language server with standard features should not take more than a few hundred lines of code.

+Currently, we support the following features:

  - semantic highlighting (Som, Newspeak, Simple Language)
+ - file and workspace symbols
+ - goto definition
+ - code completion
+ - references and highlights
+ - signature help
- - syntax highlighting
+ - hover information
  - parse errors
- - code navigation
- - code completion
  - basic linting
- - CodeLens for running minitests
+ - CodeLens for running unit tests

- - and debugging of SOMns programs
+## Supported Languages and IDEs

+We are building on top of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol), but provide currently only a VS code extension.

+The following languages are supported:

+ - [SOM], the Simple Object Machine, a language for research and teaching
+ - [SOMns], a Newspeak for concurrency research language
+ - [SimpleLanguage], a language to document Oracle's Truffle framework

+Additionally, we also provide support for the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) for SOMns programs.

 #### Screenshot of SOMns Semantic Highlighting